magicsgram/wordleoff/README.md

 3. High contrast mode and tile animations

-These were available in public for a while now, but there's a 'HC(High Contrast)' switch at bottom-right corner, and the tiles show various animations.
+We've had some hidden features waiting for you to discover!
+Check out the High Contrast(HC) mode switch in the bottom right corner for a more accessible reading experience.
+Plus, don't miss the fun tile animations that add a touch of magic to your gameplay.

 4. Joining mid-session in progress

-You no longer have to wait until the current round is complete and reset in order to join the game.
-However, if you join in mid-session, you have to catch up w/ every else's guesses. (i.e. if people already made 3 guesses and you join the session, you have to submit 3 guesses first before they can submit their guesses again.)
+No need to wait for a new round anymore!
+You can jump into the fun anytime.
+Just be aware that if you join an ongoing session, you'll need to catch up with everyone else's guesses before they can make their next move.
+So, if they've already guessed 3 times, you'll need to submit 3 guesses of your own first.
+Think of it as warming up before joining the wordplay race!

 #### May 5th, 2022